chauncyf/leetcode/NOTE.md

 ```
 ### Solution
 Basic idea, use `sliding window` to slide through the whole string.
-Used a low pointer to log where current window starts, and use a map to log where each letters occurred in current window.
+Used a low pointer to log where current window starts, and use a map to log where each letters appeared fot the last time.

 **Caution**: when resetting the low pointer, we should take the max of `lo` and `dic[c] + 1`.
 E.g.`abcaab`, when the window slides to the last b, low pointer is at a with index of -2 and current window is `a`, but the former b with index of 1 is still in the hashmap.
 If we use `dic[c] + 1` at this point, the window will become `caab` instead of `ab`.